 Licenses, Tags, Permits, Endorsements and Validations

 The choice is up to you!
-Anglers now have the option of purchasing a digital license, tags, endorsements, and validations that can be displayed on smartphone or can choose the traditional paper license (hard copy) option and will be able to print at home, at a license vendor, or ODFW office.
+Anglers have the option of purchasing an electronic license, tags, endorsements, and validations by using their smartphone with the myodfw app to display or can choose the traditional paper option and will be able to print at home, at a license vendor, or ODFW office.
 Anglers will choose which method they will use at the time of purchase.
 To purchase licenses and tags visit myodfw.com for more information.